rizalilhamm/rizalilhamm/README.md

 # Hi there 👋

-## I'm Rizal Ilham | Senior Backend Developer | Open Source Contributor 💻
+## I'm Rizal Ilham | Senior Backend Developer | Open to Work 👨🏻‍💻

-I'm passionate about **Backend Engineer with 4 years of experience building reliable, high-performing systems.
-My expertise is primarily in Golang, Python and related frameworks along with, focusing on scale, security, and maintainability.** and building tools that make a real impact.
+I'm passionate about **Backend Engineer with 4 years of experience building reliable, high-performing systems and creating Microservices.
+My expertise is primarily in Golang, Python, NodeJs and related frameworks along with, focusing on scale, security, and maintainability.** and building tools that make a real impact.

-### currently working on Bank Rakyat Indonesia, Tbk - one of largest banking company in indonesia.
+### currently working at PT.
+Bank Rakyat Indonesia, Tbk - one of largest Banking Company in Indonesia.

 ---